buddycloud/buddycloud-webclient-discontinuted/readme.md

       }, { ... }, { ...} ]
     }

-Used to send invitation emails to friends.
+Used to send invitation or notification emails.
 Returns `{ success : true }` on success.
+Does no validation on the subject, recipient or message.
+Does not support html messages.
+The reply-to is set as "no-reply@DOMAIN".
+The from is the jid of the authenticated user.

 # Licence